ai-pipestream/repository-service/README.md

 For the full architecture and decisions, see [`DESIGN.md`](./DESIGN.md).

+For details on S3 path structure and document lifecycle organization, see [`docs/S3-PATH-STRUCTURE.md`](./docs/S3-PATH-STRUCTURE.md).

 ### Key concepts
 - **PipeDoc**: the primary pipeline document container.
 - **Claim-check pattern**: large payloads stored externally; protobuf carries a reference.